guidepup/guidepup.dev/docs/api/class-macos-activate.md

 ## macOSActivate(applicationName[, options]) {#macos-activate}

-Opens a MacOS application if not already open, and focuses the application.
+Opens a macOS application if not already open, and focuses the application.

 ```ts
 import { macOSActivate, MacOSApplications } from "@guidepup/guidepup";